somedayrainbows/ralesengine/README.md

 # README

-* In this project, we used Rails and ActiveRecord to build a JSON API which exposes the SalesEngine data schema.
+* In this project, we used Rails and ActiveRecord to build a JSON API that exposes the SalesEngine data schema.
 * Rails version 5, PostgreSQL

 ### Let's go!